-Pieridae has engaged a syndicate of agents co-led by Laurentian Bank Securities and National Bank Financial Inc. ("NBF") and including Desjardins Capital Markets Canada for the private placement.
-The agents' commission will be paid in subscription receipts equal to 5% of the gross proceeds of the private placement.
+Pieridae engaged a syndicate of agents co-led by Laurentian Bank Securities and National Bank Financial Inc. ("NBF") and including Desjardins Capital Markets Canada for the private placement.
+The agents' commission was paid in subscription receipts equal to 5% of the gross proceeds of the private placement.